trevordmiller/slides-intro-to-graphql/src/index.md

 ---

-## Trade-offs of GraphQL + Apollo vs REST
+## Trade-offs of GraphQL + Apollo vs REST + Redux

 ### Pros

 - Similiar trade-offs to going from vanilla JS to React but for data
-- Opens up lots of community tools: Apollo addons, Prisma, etc.
+- GraphQL schema has led to many community tools: Apollo addons, Prisma, etc.

 ### Cons

 - Locked in to GraphQL
+- Most systems still in REST
 - Still a little new
-- Most systems still in REST

 ---

-REST isn't going anywhere any time soon, don't stress
+REST + Redux isn't going anywhere any time soon, don't stress

 But if you like this, feel free to give it a try!